 If you are not already a follower, simply leave your email address in the space provided near the end of the cover page of this site, sosuterbill.com

 You will then be a follower, and receive email notification whenever I file a new story.

 Once you have subscribed (there is no cost), send your NAME and PHONE NUMBER via email to firstname.lastname@example.org and place the words ‘MICHAELHOUSE COMP’ in the subject field.
 Note that only one entry per email address will be considered.

-The lucky winner of the two sets of double tickets (valued at R800) will be chosen and notified after 6pm on Wednesday, May 9.
-Good luck
+NOTE: The lucky winner of the two sets of double tickets (valued at R800) was Diana du Plooy.
+The winner was chosen and notified after 6pm on Wednesday, May 9.